What is a functional capacity evaluation?

 Nevertheless, insurance companies rely upon FCEs when evaluating claims for long-term disability benefits.
-As well, so do the lawyers who represent the claimants when they have been denied their benefits.
-In many cases, lawyers will send their clients to FCEs to get a second opinion in response to the insurance company's FCE report.
+As well, so do the disability lawyers who represent the claimants when they have been denied their benefits.
+In many cases, disability lawyers will send their clients to FCEs to get a second opinion in response to the insurance company's FCE report.

 A note from our long term disability lawyers

 Taking a medical leave from work is not an easy decision to make.
 Concerns about providing for yourself and your family and keeping your job may cause you to want to push through your pain, but this won’t make your problems go away.
 Stopping work is often the smartest decision for your long term health and well-being, and your disability benefits are there to provide you with financial support until you can return to work.